cadel560x/SHA256/README.md

 The hashes produced by this program can be validated against the following test vectors:
 [Test vectors for SHA-1, SHA-2 and SHA-3](https://www.di-mgt.com.au/sha_testvectors.html)

-Or using the OpenSSL utility
+Or using the OpenSSL utility where available
 ```$openssl sha256 file```

 ***